fazleh2010/Journal-Paper/README.md

 ### Input example
 QueGG can take either csv or turtle file as input
-- An example of csv input file (.csv) can be found [here] (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/lexicon/en/nouns/NounPPFrame%20-%20QALD%20Train%20-%20not%20solved.csv) or
+- An example of csv input file (.csv)  (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/nounppframe.csv) or
-- An example of turtle file can be found [here] (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/lexicon/en/nouns/lexicon-birthPlace_of.ttl).
+- An example of turtle file (.ttl) (https://github.com/fazleh2010/question-grammar-generator/blob/extension/examples/input/lexicon-capital-of.ttl).
 The lexical entries are defined using the Lexicon Model for Ontologies [Lemon](https://lemon-model.net/) and the data category ontology [LexInfo](https://lexinfo.net/).

 ### Output file example